IND application centre in the Dutch village of Ter Apel

 Source: IND

-The 1st interview with the IND
+You will have a 1st interview with the IND in ter Apel

 Your 1st interview will be with the Immigration and Naturalisation Service (IND).
 During this interview, the IND will ask questions about you and your journey to the Netherlands.
 Read below about how you can prepare for the interview.